 We’re providing a range of training to our Board.
 DRAS is proud that its Board is made up entirely of people with disabilities and believe with training, our Board will be better a representing people with disabilities.
 We are also hoping to train our next generation of Board members – so if you’re interested in attending any of our governance training with a goal of joining our Board in the future, give us a call on 0475 751 131.

 Need an interpreter to access and Act & Speak Up services?
 Auslan or spoken language – just let us know.

-The Act and Speak up for Yourself project is funded by the National Disability Insurance Agency.
+The Act and Speak up for Yourself project is funded by the Australian Government Department of Social Services.